Does a VPN protect you from hackers?

 Even with the best tools, you’ll still want to practice excellent cybersecurity hygiene.
 By making regular updates and optimizing your settings, you can help maximize your existing threat protection.
 Let’s check out what other safety measures you can take today:

 - Secure your router.
-You can make your home wifi more secure with a few simple steps.
+You can make your home Wi-Fi more secure with a few simple steps.
 First, enable your WPA2 setting.
 This will require any new device to enter the right password to connect.
-Next, remember to change your wifi password regularly, using complex passwords for best results.
+Next, remember to change your Wi-Fi password regularly, using a complex password for best results.

 - Enable firewall.
-If your computer is on the newer side, chances are it has a built-in firewall.
+If your computer is fairly new, it likely has a built-in firewall.
 By checking your settings, you can make sure this safety feature is enabled and working.
 Firewalls help protect you from external threats, block suspicious programs, and keep out uninvited traffic.

 - Keep software up-to-date.
 New software updates for any device often contain important security patches to keep your data safe.
 As new security flaws are discovered in your current software, updates are issued to keep you protected.
 The more often you download your updates, the more protected you’ll be.